-Now a clinical professor of cardiothoracic anesthesiology and vice chair of anesthesia clinical services at the David Geffen School of Medicine at UCLA, Dr. Sopher initially narrowed his choices to emergency medicine, intensive care medicine and anesthesiology.
+A clinical professor of cardiothoracic anesthesiology and vice chair of anesthesia clinical services at the David Geffen School of Medicine at UCLA (DGSOM), Dr. Sopher picked his career by first choosing between acute and chronic care.
+After that, he narrowed his options to emergency medicine, intensive care medicine and anesthesiology.
 "I liked the idea of seeing patients on an acute basis for a short period," he says.
 "It felt more on the edge, which suited my personality."

 A typical day in the operating room actually starts the day before a surgery, when Dr. Sopher reviews the next day's cases with a resident.
 "Then I'll often call patients the night before to reinforce instructions and answer questions," he says.

-He arrives at the hospital by 7 am on surgery days to assess the day's patients and obtain consent for anesthesia.
-Since he is a pediatric cardiac anesthesiologist, he and his team often take extra time to get a parent gowned up to help ease their child's nervousness by accompanying them to the operating room (OR).
+He arrives at the hospital by 7 am on surgery days to assess patients and obtain consent for anesthesia.
+Dr. Sopher works with pediatric patients, so he also spends time prepping and gowning patients’ parents for the operating room (OR).

-Once the patient is unconscious, Dr. Sopher says, the anesthesiologist's primary duty is to manage blood pressure, heart rate and response to surgery.
+Once the patient is unconscious, Dr. Sopher says, the anesthesiologist manages blood pressure, heart rate and response to surgery.
 "We also protect them from trauma by lubricating and taping their eyes and positioning their arms and legs appropriately," he says.
 "A lot goes into keeping the patient stable."

 Operating days run until about 5:30 pm.
 "As soon as each patient is in recovery, we come back to the OR and set up for the next case," Dr. Sopher says.
 "It's very fast-paced."

-Anesthesia as a specialty is focusing more on the perioperative environment than ever before, says Dr. Sopher.
+Anesthesia now focuses more on the perioperative environment than ever before, says Dr. Sopher.
 "At UCLA, we do 30 percent of our total cases outside the OR, including cardiac catheterization, interventional radiology and GI procedures like ERCP, endoscopy and colonoscopy," he says.
 "When I first started we worked nearly exclusively in the OR.
 Today's perioperative focus increases patient safety and keeps things interesting for us."

-Dr. Sopher notes that the specialty's broad spectrum means that operative care is only one career path of many within anesthesia.
+In the broad spectrum of anesthesia, operative care is just one of many career paths.

 "From the clinical work of chronic pain management to being in the labor and delivery room to care for mothers and neonates, we can do it all," he says.
 "What all these roles have is that patients are in difficult circumstances and we are able to bring them through."